GraphChi/graphchi-cpp/README.md

   <tr><td>4</td><td> http://graphlab.org/datasets.html (Retrieved June 30, 2012) </td></tr>
   <tr><td>5</td><td> S. Suri and S. Vassilvitskii.
 Counting triangles and the curse of the last reducer.
 In Proceedings of the 20th international conference on World wide web, pages 607–614.
 ACM, 2011. </td></tr>
 </table>

-### Comparison to Giraph

-Apache [Giraph](http://giraph.apache.org/) is an open-source implementation of the Pregel graph engine, built on top of Hadoop.
-Based on a recent talk by the main developer of Giraph ( http://www.youtube.com/watch?v=b5Qmz4zPj-M ), Giraph running with 20 workers can run five iterations of !PageRank  on a graph with 5 billion edges in approx. 75 minutes.
-Estimated from our results above, GraphChi can execute similar task in roughly the same time on just one machine.
-The structure of the input graph affects the runtime, so a direct comparison is not possible without using the same input.

 ### Preprocessing times